Bascom Hill: Memorial Union (1928)

-By the 1900s there were calls for the University to have a "campus living room" like Oxford or Cambridge, or Ann Arbor.
+By the 1900s there were calls for the university to have a "campus living room" like Oxford or Cambridge, or Ann Arbor.
 A student union organization was formed in 1907, located in a floor of the old YMCA next to the Red Gym, but in 1916 the drinking and uproar led the Y to end the arrangement, and the union shifted to other temporary quarters.
 In 1918 regent Walter Kohler initiated a fund-raising campaign for a union building.
 By 1926 they had raised just enough to start, and broke ground for a foundation.

 The lowest construction bid came from Jacob Pfeffer of Duluth, which led to trouble because he operated an open shop.
 In 1927 union workers left work and picketed in protest of the non-union workers.
 Police didn't intervene and things deteriorated until on May 20 a group of 200 union supporters attacked Pfeffer's workers, beating them and throwing some in the lake.
 Bones were broken and one man lost an eye.
 After more violence, public opinion shifted against the union and the courts and police stepped in.

 Memorial Union opened in October 1928.
 Arthur Peabody had designed a 4-story Italian Renaissance Revival structure with walls of Bedford limestone and a green tile roof.
 Leon Pescheret and his wife designed the interior.
 German immigrant Eugene Hausler painted the murals in the Rathskeller and Stiftskeller.
 Peabody's daughter Charlotte designed the terrace facing Lake Mendota.
 The Wisconsin Union Theater wing was added in 1938, designed in Moderne style by Michael Hare and Paul Cret.

-Early on, there were attempts to segregate sexes in the Union.
-The Rathskeller was the last hold-out, but by 1950 even that bastion of manliness had fallen.